LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 2. Click the **General preferences** pane (first one at the top).
 3. Under Show scroll bars select **Always**.
 The scroll bar will now display in the predefined content widget.

-### An Agent’s Status is AWAY yet he is still Receiving Chats
+### An Agent’s status is AWAY yet he is still Receiving Chats

 A LiveEngage agent received a chat notification while they are in Away state.